Hell Hath No Fury (Clipse album): Accolades

 The album was ranked first on Prefix magazine's "Best Albums of 2006".
 Blender magazine placed it number 6 on "The 50 Greatest CDs of 2006".
 The Sunday Times, which ranked it fourth in its list of the best pop and rock records of 2007, called it a "claustrophobically edgy account of drug-dealing and paranoia, whipped up by The Neptunes into a storm of sonic inventiveness no other hip-hop release in 2007 came close to matching."

-Hip Hop Golden Age included the album on its list of the 30 greatest hip hop albums of the 2000s and positioned the album at number 90 in its list of the Top 150 Hip Hop Albums Of The 2000s.

 Music website Soul In Stereo placed it as the 4th best rap album of the 2000s.
 AllMusic placed the album at number 16 in their list of "100 Favorite Albums of The 2000s".
 Review aggregate site Metacritic placed the album tied at number 13 in their list of The Best Hip Hop Albums of the 21st Century.

 Online music magazine Pitchfork ranked the song "Trill" at number six in "The Top 100 Tracks of 2006" and placed the album as the 7th best album of 2006.
-Pitchfork would later go on to place the album at number 52 on the list of the Top 200 Albums of the 2000s decade, one of the highest rankings for a rap album.
+Pitchfork would later go on to place the album at number 52 on the list of the Top 200 Albums of the 2000s decade and number 8 on the list of The 100 Best Rap Albums of All Time.

-XXL magazine included Hell hath no fury in its article of 50 of the Best Hip-Hop Albums Since 2000.
+XXL magazine included Hell Hath No Fury in its article of 50 of the Best Hip-Hop Albums Since 2000.
 The Guardian placed the album at number 73 in its list of The 100 best albums of the 21st century.

 In 2010, online music service Rhapsody called it one of the best "Coke Rap" albums ever.
 In 2012, Complex named the album one of the classic albums of the last decade; further, they placed the album at number 20 in their list of The 100 Best Albums of the 2000s.